abhineet123/paramparse/ReadMe.md

 - each section at level 2 or greater (i.e. with 3 or more `#` preceding its name) is considered to be nested within the nearest section before it that is one level above it
 - a section can have multiple children
 - a section can only have a single parent
-- a section can be included in a command only if all its ancenstors have been also been included
+- a section can be included in a command only if all its ancestors have also been included
 - sections nested within different hierarchies in the same cfg file can have identical names

 <a id="replication_"></a>